GoogleChrome/lighthouse-ci/docs/configuration.md

  * @param {{url: string, options: LHCI.CollectCommand.Options}} context */
 module.exports = async (browser, context) => {
+  // launch browser for LHCI
   const page = await browser.newPage();
   await page.goto('http://localhost:8080/login');
   await page.type('#username', 'admin');
   await page.type('#password', 'password');
   await page.click('[type="submit"]');
   await page.waitForNavigation();
+  // close session for next run
+  await page.close()
 };
 ```

 Lighthouse CI will then use the browser that this script sets up when running Lighthouse.
-Note that if you store your credentials in `localStorage` or anything other than a cookie you might want to pair this option with `--settings.disableStorageReset` to force Lighthouse to keep the cache state.
+Keep in mind the browser is kept open across all URLs, so if you're keeping auth in cookies then everything should be remembered between runs.
+If you store your credentials in `localStorage` or anything other than a cookie you might want to pair this option with `--settings.disableStorageReset` to force Lighthouse to keep the cache state.

 For more information on how to use puppeteer, read up on [their API docs](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#class-browser).